WLAN-Pi/.github/contributing.md

 Are you working on code already?
 Cool!
 Please open an issue (is it reproducible? how so?) or feature request (does it fit with the project?) before getting too far.
 If you're fixing a bug, open an issue on the respective repo, and then submit and link a PR to that issue.
 For new features, you're awesome!
 Thanks!
 Please start a [discussion](https://github.com/WLAN-Pi/feedback/discussions/categories/general-feedback) before coding.

+Have you never contributed to open source before?
+Check out the resources at the bottom of this post.

 ## Get the style right

 Your code should follow the same conventions & pass the same code quality checks as the rest of the project.
-Style is a work in progress.
-Do you want to work documentation?
+With that said, our documentation, style, and conventions is a work in progress.
 We could use help.
-Check out [WLAN-Pi/developers](https://github.com/WLAN-Pi/developers) to find documentation around style, workflow, processes, and more.
+Check out [WLAN-Pi/developers](https://github.com/WLAN-Pi/developers) to find our developer docs around code style, workflow, processes, and more.

 ## Submitting a pull request